 KPI is about business health: As businesses scale, the need to focus on core operational health becomes increasingly important.
 They tell us that the business is running within a sustainable range.
 Rather than focus, they identify measures we must be aware of.
 Focus is only required where the measure is heading away from its desired state.

 OKR is about outcomes through change!

-Objective and Key Results as a strategic management framework.
+Objective and Key Results is a strategic management framework.
 It connects teams to the vision and takes a valuable slice out of the Business Strategy.
 If your strategy is any good, this means you need to change.
 Possibly through better services, products or experiences.

 Here's an example, a marketing team may have the following OKR to create improvements in their current performance.
-Pro tip: Write you Key Results like this.
+Pro tip: Write your Key Results like this.
 It creates clarity on the current score and how far the needle actually needs to move.